jennapederson/starter-for-nuxt-markdown-blog/README.md

 > Starter for a Nuxt Markdown Blog

-Check it out here: https://starter-for-nuxt-markdown-blog.netlify.com/
+Check it out here: https://starter-for-nuxt-markdown-blog.amplifyapp.com/

+Looking for the Netlify version?
+Check it out on the [deploy-to-netlfiy branch](/jennapederson/starter-for-nuxt-markdown-blog/tree/deploy-on-netlify).

 ## Build Setup